R\'enyi's entropy on Lorentzian spaces. Timelike curvature-dimension conditions: Timelike measure-contraction property

-\begin{remark} With essentially identical proofs, the respective versions of the timelike Bonnet--Myers inequality, \autoref{Cor:Bonnet-Myers} and \autoref{Cor:Reduced BM}, and the timelike Bishop--Gromov inequality, \autoref{Th:BG} and \autoref{Th:Reduced BG}, hold as well under $\smash{\TMCP_p(K,N)}$ and $\smash{\TMCP_p^*(K,N)}$.
-We only need to assume $\scrX$ to be a causally closed and globally hyperpolic Lorentzian geodesic space. \end{remark}
+\begin{remark} With essentially identical proofs, the respective versions of the timelike Bonnet--Myers inequality, \autoref{Cor:Bonnet-Myers} and \autoref{Cor:Reduced BM}, and the timelike Bishop--Gromov inequality, \autoref{Th:BG} and \autoref{Th:Reduced BG}, hold as well under $\smash{\TMCP(K,N)}$ and $\smash{\TMCP^*(K,N)}$.
+In the timelike Brunn--Minkowski inequalities, of course the set $A_1$ is just a singleton, and $\meas[A_1] := 0$. \end{remark}